hattipjs/hattip/packages/adapter/adapter-fastly/readme.md

 ## Static assets

 To serve static assets, scaffold a project with [Fastly Static Publisher](https://github.com/fastly/compute-js-static-publish).
-Put your HatTip handler in `src/handler.js` and replace `src/index.js` with the following:
+Put your Hattip handler in `src/handler.js` and replace `src/index.js` with the following:

 ```js
 import fastlyAdapter from "@hattip/adapter-fastly";